-Some of the earliest examples include the 1817 Poor Employment Act and the 1834 Poor Law Amendment Act in Great Britain (Blaug 1963, 1964), the New Deal programs of the 1930's in the United States (Kesselman 1978, Bernstein 1970), and the Employment Guarantee Act of 1978 in the State of Maharashtra in India (Maharashtra Planning Department 1979).
-In the developing countries of Latin America (Chile 1987), Asia (Pakistan 1992, Bangladesh 1983, Phillipines 1990), and Africa (Botswana 1960, Kenya 1992),1 a major objective of establishing employment guarantees has been large scale poverty reduction.
-Meanwhile, many recent programs are notable particularly for the specific limits they impose on reach and accessibility.
+The origins of EGS can be traced back to the 1817 Poor Employment Act and the 1834 Poor Law Amendment Act in Great Britain (Blaug 1963, 1964), and the New Deal programs of the 1930's in the United States (Kesselman 1978, Bernstein 1970).
+Large scale poverty reduction has continued to serve as the primary objective of similar programs in the developing countries of Latin America (Chile 1987), Asia (India 1978, Pakistan 1992, Bangladesh 1983, Phillipines 1990), and Africa (Botswana 1960, Kenya 1992).1 One notable aspect of these programs, apart from the unifying objective of poverty reduction, lies in the specific limits they impose on reach and accessibility.
 For example, the Youth Employment Guarantee Act of 1991 in the Netherlands and Egypt's employment guarantee program respectively aim at guaranteeing employment to young persons and college graduates.2 Still other programs impose limits on access in spatial terms.
 Tanzania's Special Public Works Programs (1978) was instituted within village limits, with employment guarantee limited only to residents (Teklu 1995).
 The widely debated National Rural Employment Guarantee Act of India (2005) is one of the most recent attempts to provide statutory basis for a government guarantee of employment initially in 200 rural districts.

-This wealth of government initiatives notwithstanding, conceptual understanding of the mechanics of employment guarantee schemes (EGS) in general, and the difference that an official commitment has on the private labor market in particular, has been in short supply.
-In terms of mechanics, at the core of an EGS are three distinct features: (i) an EGS wage in exchange for labor services, (ii) the ease of access to such employment, and (iii) the degree of contestability that such a wage introduces into the labor market.
+This wealth of government initiatives notwithstanding, conceptual understanding of the mechanics of employment guarantee schemes (EGS) in general, and the difference that an official commitment makes in particular, has been in short supply.
+In terms of mechanics, at the core of an EGS are three distinctive features, which clearly separate the workings of the program from other conventional policies that directly target the private labor market, such as a minimum wage, or a wage subsidy.
+These features include (i) an EGS wage in exchange for EGS labor services, (ii) the ease of access to EGS employment, and (iii) the degree of contestability that such a wage introduces into the private labor market.
+These have each been discussed, though yet to be articulated and analysed together.
+First and foremost, oft-noted has been the promise of employment guarantees to alleviate poverty by delivering targeted transfers to the poor (Drèze and Sen 1991, Lipton 1998, von Braun 1995).3 This is also an accompanying empirical literature as well as case studies that establish the size of such direct transfer benefits (Ravallion 1991, Ravallion, Datt and Chaudhuri 1993).
+The EGS wage, when viewed in this light, is arguably akin to direct transfers to the poor rooted firmly in the principles of self-selection subject to financing constraints (Besley and Coate 1992, Besley and Kanbur 1993).

-1See Drèze and Sen 1989, Lipton 1998, Keddeman 1998 and von Braun 1995.
+$^{^1 \}mathrm{See}$ Maharastra Planning Department (1979), Drèze and Sen 1989, Lipton 1998, Keddeman 1998 and von Braun 1995.